dyashkir/dyashkir.github.com/_posts/2012-01-24-Starting-with-Redis-tutorial.md

 Group those users up!
 ---------------------

 Usually we need to maintain certain groupings of data.
-For example want to know all paying customers, all customers that have been banned etc how can we accomplish this?
-Naive approach to this is ecoding this data into the user key.
+For example want to know all paying customers, all customers that have been banned.
+How can we accomplish this?
+Redis does not allow us to query value stored under a key.
+Naive approach to this is encoding this data into the user key.

     set user_1_pay_banned '{"bad_idea":"do not do"}'

 then using *keys* command to search this.
 Do not do this.
 Redis has to go through ALL of your keys, this is really really slow.

 Best way is to maintain sets of users and modify them incrementally.
 Let's use Redis ordered set to maintain, latest user updates.

     zadd update_time 12837123 user_1
     zadd update_time 12837124 user_2